-Delivery presentation describes the way the baby (fetus) is positioned to come down the birth canal for delivery.
+Delivery presentation describes the way the baby is positioned to come down the birth canal for delivery.

-The best position for the baby to pass through the pelvis is with the head down and the body facing towards the mother's back.
+Your baby must pass through your pelvic bones to reach the vaginal opening.
+The ease at which this passage will take place depends on how your baby is positioned during delivery.
+The best position for the baby to be in to pass through the pelvis is with the head down and the body facing towards the mother's back.
 This position is called occiput anterior (OA).

-It is safe to deliver the baby when it faces this way.
+It is safe to deliver a baby facing this way.
 But it is harder for the baby to get through the pelvis.
-If a baby is in this position, sometimes it will rotate around during labor so that the baby’s head is down, and the body is facing the mother's back (OA position).
+If a baby is in this position, sometimes it will rotate around during labor so that the head stays down and the body faces the mother's back (OA position).

 A baby in the transverse position is sideways.
 Often, the shoulders or back are over the mother's cervix.
 This is also called the shoulder, or oblique, position.

 The risk for having a baby in the transverse position increases if you:

 - Go into labor early

 - Have given birth 5 or more times